rexhip/rexhip/code_snippets/bits.md

     // Do something.
 END_IF;

-// Same technique can be used when a word need to be written to
+// Same technique can be used when a bit-word need to be written to
 // a holding register.
 ```